 This report targets the standardization efforts made in ARCADIAN-IoT.
 Considering that the project focuses on a framework for trust, security, and privacy management for the IoT, there are several Standards Development Organizations (SDOs) and industry fora that are relevant to feed the research and that can benefit of the outcomes of the project, strengthening the technical specifications or obtaining insights and feedback about the technical directions to pursue.
 While the consortium is aware of the most relevant SDOs, the standardization efforts have targeted the IETF and GSMA Working Groups that directly relate with ARCADIAN-IoT and that are of partners' interest for result exploitation.
-Particularly, in the IEFT, ARCADIAN-IoT partners have focused on the Working Groups eSIM and SAM, the work targeted the IoT SAFE community.
-Currently, ARCADIAN-IoT is regularly present in these Working Groups' meetings and has already carried out several community awareness actions.
-While some relevant contributions were already made, the standardization inputs will continue until the end of the project using for such the project results.
+Particularly, in the IEFT, ARCADIAN-IoT partners have focused on the Working Groups RATS, CoRE and SCHC, and, in GSMA, while closely accompanying the Working Groups eSIM and SAM, the work targeted the IoT SAFE community.
+ARCADIAN-IoT consortium partners have been regularly present in these Working Groups' meetings and carried out several community awareness actions.
+At the end of the project, 17 relevant contributions (of active or very active engagement) based on ARCADIAN-IoT experience were made.
+It is expected that ARCADIAN-IoT results will continue feeding contributions to standards and industry specifications in the related SDO Working Groups after the end of the project.